 Important safety information:

-- Taxotere may cause dizziness.
-This effect may be worse if you take it with alcohol or certain medicines.
+- Taxotere may cause dizziness or drowsiness.
+These effects may be worse if you take it with alcohol or certain medicines.
 Use Taxotere with caution.
-Do not drive or perform other possibly unsafe tasks until you know how you react to it.
+Do not drive or perform other possibly unsafe tasks for 1 to 2 hours after the infusion and until you know how you react to it.

 - Taxotere may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Taxotere may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.